I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-get_virtual_device_location.md

 Upon a successful return from a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451128">GetLocation</a> routine, the <i>FunctionNumber</i> parameter contains a value that represents the function number for the specified VF on the PCI bus.
 This value is based on the Alternative Routing Interpretation (ARI) option of the PCI Express 3.0 specification.
 ARI treats a PCIe bus as a single device with an 8-bit function space, which allows for 256 functions on the bus.

 The <a href="https://msdn.microsoft.com/library/windows/hardware/hh451128">GetLocation</a> routine is provided by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451143">GUID_PCI_VIRTUALIZATION_INTERFACE</a> interface.
+<div class="alert"><b>Important</b>  The PCI bus number on which the VF is located can change.
+We do not recommend that drivers store the device location for a VF in nonvolatile storage such as the registry.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |